The Geoff Reed Table Tennis Centre,

 Jersey's second seeds Luke Greenfield and Luc Miller were beaten in the final of the junior team event by top seeds Louis Price (Avon) and David Gofton (Cleveland).

-JTTA Easter Open - event winners:
+JTTA Easter Open -

 Team event: Men's Chris Morshead/Tyler Gosselin (Jersey), Women's: Nicole Bird/Bhavika Mistry, Veterans: Martin Gunn/Vidal Graham, Junior: Louis Price/David Gofto